 The ultimate chocolate silk pie made with a chocolate crust, silky smooth chocolate filling and topped with homemade whipped cream and chocolate shavings.
 This dessert is a chocolate lovers dream!

 This pie has everything you could dream of…an Oreo cookie crust, a rich and silky chocolate filling and a light and fluffy whipped cream topping.
-The recipe isn’t too complicated to make, however I must worn you that the filling does take a little bit of time to make (and chill), so plan ahead.
+The recipe isn’t too complicated to make, however the filling does take a little bit of time to make (and chill), so plan ahead.
 Once you’re finished, you’ll have the most beautiful silky smooth filling that is to die for.
-Seriously, I could eat it by the spoonful!

 While the pie crust cools, start on the filling.
 It’s the star of the show in my opinion.
 It has the absolute perfect texture and flavor.
 I seriously can’t get enough!